naninovel/docs/docs/guide/voicing.md

 To expose voice clips to the engine, store them under `Resources/Naninovel/Voice` folder (can be changed in audio configuration under `Loader` foldout).
 You can additionally organize them with sub-folders, if you wish; in this case use forward slashes (`/`) when referencing them in naninovel scripts.
 Eg, voice audio clip stored as `Resources/Naninovel/Voice/Intro/Day/25.wav` can be referenced in scripts as `Intro/Day/25`.

-It's also possible to use [addressable asset system](/guide/resource-providers#addressable) to manually expose the resources.
-To expose an asset, assign address equal to the path you'd use to expose it via the method described above, except omit the "Resources/" part.
-Eg, to expose a "Hello.wav" voice clip, assign the clip asset following address: `Naninovel/Voice/Hello`.
-Be aware, that addressable provider is not used in editor by default; you can allow it by enabling `Enable Addressable In Editor` property in resource provider configuration menu.
+It's also possible to use [addressable asset system](/guide/resource-providers#manual-assignment) to manually expose the resources; consult the guide for more info.

 You can use any audio formats [supported by Unity](https://docs.unity3d.com/Manual/AudioFiles.html) for your voice clips.